mayankwalia/RedoBank/DBMS.md

 - [X] Integrity constrains
 - [X] Authorizations

+Which among the following is/are not a part of Query Processing?
+Options :
+A. Optimization
+B. Parsing and translation
+C. Indexing
+D. Evaluation Engine

+16. Consider the relational schema given in Figure 13.

+Figure 13: Employee Schema

+If the relations employee, designation and department have 100, 6, 5 rows respec- tively, what is the maximum number of rows returned by the following query?

+[NAT: 4 points]

+SELECT * FROM employee FULL OUTER JOIN designation
+ON employee.desgID = designation.desgID;
+Answer: 105

+Solution: desgID is the foreign key in table employee that references designation

+table.
+It follows that the desgID in any row of employee table will have a corre- sponding entry in the designation table.
+However, the converse is not always true.

+That is, corresponding to each desgID in the designation table, there need not be an entry in the employee table.
+Hence, the minimum number of rows in the outer

+join is the number of rows in the employee table, which is 100.
+However, the maxi- mum may not be 100 because, there could be rows in the designation table that do

+not have a matching entry in the employee table.
+Note that there should be at least one desgID in department table that has a matching entry in the employee table since desgID in employee table is a foreign key.
+If we assume all 100 rows in the employee table have the same desgID, then there will be five rows from designation table that do not have matching entries in the employee table, but will appear in the output of the outer join.
+Therefore, the maximum number of rows returned by the given query is 100 + 5 = 105.

+Answer:
+C. Indexing
+Managing the task of designing and maintaining a database is performed by:
+Options :
+A. Storage Manager
+B. Transaction Manager
+C. Concurrency-control Manager
+D. Database Administrator

+Answer:
+D. Database Administrator

+Which of the following stores information regarding how much space is currently used by a table in the database?
+Options :
+A. Concurrency Control Manager
+B. Transaction Log
+C. Data Dictionary
+D. None of these

+Accepted Answers:
+C. Data Dictionary
 Which of the following is/are true about Object Relational Data Model?
 - [ ] It contains atomic values.
 - [ ] It was originally intended as a document markup language and not as a database language.